 In 2003 Mugabe announced that Zimbabwe was quitting the Commonwealth following the decision made at the Abuja summit in Nigeria, to maintain Zimbabwe's suspension indefinitely.

 Mugabe Appointed African Union Chair

-Mugabe was elected chairperson of the continental block the African Union in January 2015.
+Mugabe was elected chairperson of the Continental Block the African Union in January 2015.
 He was appointed during one of the continental body's extraordinary sessions held at the Union's Headquarters in Addis Ababa, Ethiopia.
 Mugabe succeeded Mauritania's President Mohamed Ould Abdel Aziz at the start of a two-day AU summit meeting.
 Mugabe's appointment came at a time when Zimbabwe was faced with a number of problems including the economy.
-The continent was also haunted by the Ebola virus in West Africa as well as the Boko Haram militants which had terrorised Nigeria.
+The continent was also haunted by the Ebola virus in West Africa as well as the Boko Haram militants which had terrorized Nigeria.